munish950/todo/README.md

 Install node and respective dependencies.
 Use command `npm start` to run project.
-By default application use port 3000 (127.0.0:3000) Install the sql file (todo.sql) in top level directory.
+By default application use port 3000 (127.0.0:3000) Install the sql file (todo.sql) from top level directory.
 I contain all supporting tables.
 In config file change your DB credentials.

 ## License